guasi/vaccines/include/info.md

+This application was built **exclusively** as an exercise to learn R and Shiny.
+It was inspired by a desire to quickly obtain a rough overview of data that contain a large number of variables.

-This application allows you to explore raw unweigthed vaccination data from the [2014 Child National Immunization Survey](https://www.cdc.gov/nchs/nis/data_files.htm).
+Currently you can explore raw unweighted vaccination data from the [2014 Child National Immunization Survey](https://www.cdc.gov/nchs/nis/data_files.htm).
+In the future you will be able to upload your own dataset.

-It provides a **rough overview** to help analysts select indicators for further analysis elsewhere.

 **User Guide**

-- To select an idicator, click on its row on the table.
+- To select an indicator, click on its row on the table.
-- Click on "Ctabs" to view cross-tabulation tables and plots
+- Click on "Ctabs" to view contingency tables and plots
 - Click on "Summary" to view summary stats
-- Click on "XTable" to view grouped stats
+- Click on "XTable" to view stats on grouped variables
 - Click on "4Plot" to view grouped plot on first 4 discrete variables

-This application was built **exclusively** as an exercise to learn R and Shiny without any communication with those formally studying the immunization survey data.

 ----